BlueBrain/eFEL/docs/source/eFeatures.rst

 `Extracellular`_  (absolute): dV/dT of the action potential between the negative peak and the baseline.

-After reaching its maximum depolarization, the neuronal potential will recover .
-The repolarization slope is defined as the dV/dT of the action potential between the negative peak and the baseline.Optionally the function returns also the indices per waveform where the potential crosses baseline.
+After reaching its maximum depolarization, the neuronal potential will recover.
+The repolarization slope is defined as the dV/dT of the action potential between the negative peak and the baseline.
+Optionally the function returns also the indices per waveform where the potential crosses the baseline.

 - **Input**: waveforms, sampling_frequency
 - **Required features**: None